This is my review of the American Express Platinum Cashback and American Express Platinum Cashback Everyday credit cards.

 The American Express Platinum Cashback cards are the highest paying cashback cards currently available in the UK.

 However, American Express is not accepted everywhere, and you will need a Visa or MasterCard as a fall-back option.
-The best non-Amex cashback card is the ASDA credit card which pays back 0.5%.
-This has a representative APR of 18.9% variable.
+The best non-Amex cashback cards are the ASDA Money and John Lewis Partnership cards which both pay 0.5% in gift vouchers and are free.

 Where do I apply?